jules2689/trudeau/trudeau/2020-04-17/pre_news.md

 **Rosemary**:
 Ok.
 Cathy duke, c.
 E.o.
 Of destination st. John's, agency of tourism for that province which, of course, is another sector that has been hit hard.
-Just to give you a sense of how bad things are, and then I'll bring in Vassy, the accommodation and food services sector in this country has shrunk by a quarter.
+Just to give you a sense of how bad things are, and then I'll bring in Vassy,  accommodation and food services sector in this country has shrunk by a quarter.
 I.t.
 Arts and culture lost 13% of all its jobs.
 Education, 9%.wholesale and retail trade lost 7%.the only place that continues to add some jobs, other than grocery stores and essential services work would be agriculture.
 Nearly 7, 000 jobs there created as obviously the reliance on the domestic food chain becomes more and more important.
-I'll bring in My colleagues again and turn to you, Vassy, about it guess the ways in which the government has tried to shore up support. and how this might be different given that there are particular areas, of course, that are basically not functioning anymore.
+I'll bring in My colleagues again and turn to you, Vassy, about  guess the ways in which the government has tried to shore up support. and how this might be different given that there are particular areas, of course, that are basically not functioning anymore.

 **Vassy**:
 Yeah.
-I think we've seen the unveiling and rolling out of two giant financial aid packages, right?the first being directed at individuals who have to stay home because of COVID-19, who can't work, and who have lost most, if not all of their income.
+I think we've seen the unveiling and rolling out of two giant financial aid packages, right?the first being directed at individuals who have to stay home because of COVID-19,  can't work, and who have lost most, if not all of their income.
 They're getting right now $2, 000 and, as you reminded our viewers yesterday, they should be re-applying for the second month, which they might need that money.
 That was the first step.
 The second step was aimed at businesses.